 "Revenue" includes retail revenues from our two stores and wholesale revenue from our cultivation operations.
-Financial Year ("FY") 2022 revenues decreased versus FY 2021 by 1.4% to \$33.0 million.
-For the fourth quarter ("Q4") 2022, revenue decreased versus Q4 2021 by 13% to \$7.7 million consistent with industry trends since the easing of pandemic restrictions.
-This trend is consistent with the Nevada industry figures.
+Financial Year ("FY") 2023 revenues decreased versus FY 2022 by 12% to \$28.9 million.
+These declines are consistent with industry trends since the easing of pandemic restrictions.
+According to the State of Nevada Tax Authority (https://tax.nv.gov/Publications/Cannabis Statistics and Reports/, Nevada cannabis sales have dropped by 15% over the same 12 months ending January 31, 2023.

 "Cost of Sales" includes the costs directly attributable to cultivating and processing cannabis plus the cost of product purchases from third parties, for sale in our stores.
-With the expansion of our cultivation facility our cost of production has started to come down due to economies of scale.
+With the expansion of our cultivation facility our cost of production has come down due to economies of scale.
 We use an average costing model which captures and averages costs over several quarters.